Laikipia, Northern Kenya, Kenya

 Head out on a night drive when Borana really comes alive, if you're lucky you might find a leopard stalking or lion on the prowl

-Call us on (858) 523-9000 to start planning your vacation to Borana Lodge or take a look at our itineraries to Laikipia and Northern Kenya
+Call us on to start planning your holiday to Borana Lodge or take a look at our itineraries to Laikipia and Northern Kenya

-Borana Lodge lies on the edge of the Samangua Valley on the Laikipia Plateau, with panoramic views of Mount Kenya, across the Lewa Plains to the Ngare Ndare Forest.
+Borana Lodge lies on the edge of the Samangua Valley of Northern Kenya, with panoramic views of Mount Kenya, across the Lewa Plains to the Ngare Ndare Forest.

 There is a wide range of activities and ways of exploring the extensive local area, including game drives, horse riding (for beginners and experienced riders alike), mountain biking and even the opportunity for helicopter expeditions!
 Moreover, with a herd of over 2000 cattle on the ranch, guests can spend a day learning the challenges of ranching in these hostile conditions.
 Many have found that a day on the ranch is just as fascinating as observing the game.